Birmingham nurse admits to working '11 days' in one week

 The Nursing and Midwifery Council (NMC) said it was a "misguided attempt to keep her growing family together".

-It added she had "deliberately and dishonestly" failed to notify either of her employers of the situation.'No sleep'
+It added she had "deliberately and dishonestly" failed to notify either of her employers of the situation.

 The legal limit on weekly working hours is 48, but the nurse worked over 75 hours.

 The disciplinary panel told Mrs Monsanto: "Your actions, which were deliberate and took place over a seven year period, were very serious, as they had the potential to cause significant harm to the wellbeing of your many patients."